System Design Space

 Types and contracts are scale-critical

-Stronger API/data contracts reduce integration defects and make refactoring safer in complex UI domains.
+A stronger API and data model reduces integration defects and makes refactoring safer in complex UI domains.

-Major-version transitions require roadmap, automation, test contour, and explicit risk metrics rather than one-off execution.
+Major-version transitions need migration playbooks, automation, test coverage, and explicit risk metrics.

 How to apply Angular ideas today